 Bile Ducts Cancer

-- Perihilar—develops at the point where the branches of the bile duct join and leave the liver (most common form)
+- Perihilar—where the bile ducts join and leave the liver (most common form)

-- Intrahepatic—develops in the bile duct branches that are located in the liver
+- Intrahepatic—in the bile duct branches in the liver

-- Distal—develops in the area of the bile duct that is closer to the small intestine
+- Distal— in the bile duct closest to the small intestine

 |Common Bile Duct|

 Cancer happens when cells divide without control or order.
 These cells grow together to form a tumor.
 They can invade and damage nearby tissues.
 They can also spread to other parts of the body.